 One, for Public Affairs purposes, comments about the CFTC on SMS pages may be reviewed internally, and for newsworthy posts, included in internally-circulated daily news clips with the author's name and affiliated organization if publicly-available.
 Two, for enforcement purposes, when necessary for an investigation or enforcement proceedings (such as suspected violations of the Commodity Exchange Act or a threat of violence against the Commission), information obtained from the Internet may be collected and preserved.
 The information collected is offered to the Commission with consent or is from publicly-available sources on the Internet, except that in limited enforcement situations, when other investigative avenues are limited, a specifically approved Commission staff member may act as a member of the public by using a username and profile not affiliated with the CFTC to seek information about business opportunities that may violate the Act, simulating the day-to-day customer experience.

 Personal information collected and maintained by the CFTC are protected from unauthorized access and misuse through comprehensive administrative, technical and physical security measures.
-Administrative measures include a privacy governance structure, mandatory annual privacy and security training for all CFTC employees, internal policies and controls over data handling practices, and regular auditing of systems.
+Administrative measures include a privacy governance structure, mandatory annual privacy and security training for all CFTC staff, internal policies and controls over data handling practices, and regular auditing of systems.
 Technical security measures within CFTC include restrictions on computer access to authorized individuals, required use of strong passwords that are frequently changed, use of encryption for certain data types and transfers, and regular review of security procedures and best practices to enhance security.
 Physical measures include restrictions on building access to authorized individuals only and maintaining records in lockable offices and filing cabinets.

 The CFTC uses software programs to monitor this website for security purposes to ensure it remains available to all users and to protect information in the system.
-By accessing this website, you are expressly consenting to these monitoring activities.
+By accessing our websites, you are expressly consenting to these monitoring activities.
 Unauthorized attempts to defeat or circumvent security features; to use the system for other than intended purposes; to deny service to authorized users; to access, obtain, alter, damage, or to destroy information; or otherwise to interfere with the system or its operation are prohibited.
 Evidence of such acts may be disclosed to law enforcement authorities and result in criminal prosecution under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996, 18 USC 1030, or other applicable criminal laws.
 Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.

 The CFTC regularly publishes information in the Federal Register on its systems of records maintained under the Privacy Act of 1974.
 See CFTC Privacy Act Systems of Records Notices.